 I used this camera for various aviation events and family functions for several years.
 It was still a good camera but after visiting the Heritage Flight Museum in Skagit, Washington, I decided it was time to have a more capable camera.
 The FZ100 was sold to upgrade to a Digital Single-Lens Reflex.

 Nikon D7100 DX

 In addition to auto-focus, “Vibration Reduction” technology is built into the modern Nikon lenses.
 I could still use my old lenses from my Nikon FE that I purchased in 1978!
 They mount perfectly, manual focus of course, and when the D7100 is in aperture-priority mode the shutter speed is adjusted automatically by the camera for the correct exposure.
-Not bad for a 40 year-old lens and up-to-date camera!
+Not bad for a modern camera working with a 40 year-old lens!

-After four years the D7100 DX was traded-in for a new Nikon FX DSLR.
+After four years the D7100 DX was traded-in for a just released full-frame Nikon FX DSLR.

 Nikon D90 DX

 In 2018 I bought a used DSLR camera off craigslist, the Nikon D90 DX crop-sensor with an 18-105mm f/3.5-5.6 lens.
 It had a very low shutter count and came with an extra battery and camera bag, all at a very good price.
 It has proven to be a great DSLR for airshows and some family photos.

 Looking back I probably should have bought a new D90 in 2010 rather than the Panasonic FZ100.
 I have used the D90 a fair bit with good results but will likely be selling it soon.